worktheclock/replit.github.io/tutorials/18-telegram-bot.md

 If you've ever used an online forum, you may have seen that there are sometimes ways to post messages other than doing it straight on the forum, like posting by email.

-In this tutorial we will build a public message board and instead of users posting messages directly on the site, they will send them to a Telegram bot.
+In this tutorial, we'll build a public message board and instead of users posting messages directly on the site, they'll send them to a Telegram bot.

-The messages will simply contain the message text, but we will provide further information on how to use other data, such as the usernames of users.
+The messages will simply contain the message text, but we'll provide further information on how to use other data, such as the usernames of users.
 We will leave it as an exercise for you to expand the functionality.

 ![Bot functionality](/images/tutorials/18-telegram-bot/bot_functionality.gif)

 ## Prerequisites
+To follow along in this tutorial:
-You should be familiar with basic Python programming.
+- You should be familiar with basic Python programming.
+- You will need to have [Telegram downloaded](https://telegram.org/), and an account.
+- You will also need a Replit account, so [create one now](https://replit.com/signup) if you haven't already.

-It would be helpful to have a familiarity with the [Replit database](https://docs.repl.it/tutorials/11-using-the-replit-database) but it's not a necessity.
+It would be helpful if you are familiar with the [Replit database](https://docs.replit.com/tutorials/11-using-the-replit-database), but it's not a necessity.

-## Generating credentials

-### Registering a Bot
+## Registering a Bot
-We need to register a bot to generate the credentials that we will use to connect to the Telegram API.
-Each bot requires a user account to be responsible over it.
-This can be done using Telegram's official management bot called "BotFather".
+We need to register our bot on Telegram to generate the credentials we'll use to connect to the Telegram API.
+Each bot requires a user account to be responsible for it.
+This can be done using Telegram's official management bot called the "BotFather".

-To do this, start by signing into your Telegram client and searching for "@bot" in the chat-search.

-Warning: We must be sure to select the verified account (the one with the checkmark beside it), otherwise we may end up talking to someone impersonating the official BotFather.
+To do this, start by signing into your Telegram client and searching for "@bot" in the chat search. **Be sure to select the verified account** (the one with the checkmark beside it), otherwise we may end up talking to someone impersonating the official BotFather.

 ![BotFather search](/images/tutorials/18-telegram-bot/bot_father.png)

-To activate BotFather, click on "start".
+To activate the BotFather, click on "start".

 ![Activating BotFather](/images/tutorials/18-telegram-bot/bot_father_start.png)